hozumi/datomic-session/README.md

 # datomic-session

-The datomic-session is a Datomic version of Ring's http session storage.
+Datomic-session is a Datomic version of Ring's http session storage.

 ## Usage